Union Pacific Passenger Cars And Trains

 Streamliner Timeline -- A chronology of events concerning UP's Streamliner trains, 1934 to 1971.

-The "City" Trains -- Information about the "City" named Streamliners
+The "City" Trains -- Information about the "City" named Streamliners, including the changes to each train's consist over time.

 Sioux Chief Traintel -- Former UP-C&NW jointly owned cars that became C&NW cars, and in turn became part of a unique railroad theme motel.